kelvinpraises/lamden-connect/README.md

 # lamden-connect
-A lamden specific api that connects lamden dapps to supporting lamden mobile wallets using various communication protocols.
+A Lamden specific API that connects Lamden dApps to supporting Lamden mobile wallets using various communication protocols.